Find out what some of our graduates are doing today in pursuing their successful careers.

 UTI also can also provide support to your student as they look for employment after graduation.
 Our team of specialists works with national dealerships, distributors and other employers of all sizes across the country to find potential jobs for new graduates.

-Additionally, students can continue to receive support from our Employment Services team long after graduation.
+Additionally, students can continue to receive support from our Career Services team long after graduation.
 Whether students are relocating and need work or are simply looking for that next position, we’re here to provide support as they grow in their careers.